Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Results

 On this small sample, \mn{chebytree} matches \mn{xgb} closely (mean $\bar{R}^2$ 0.765 vs.\ 0.769) and wins on three of the eight datasets; \mn{chebypoly} scores lower (0.728) but remains ahead of \mn{ridge} and \mn{dt}.
-These results suggest that both Chebyshev models can scale to full-size data without feature selection or subsampling, though the limited number of datasets precludes strong conclusions.
+These results suggest that both Chebyshev models can scale to full-size data without feature selection or subsampling, though the limited number of datasets precludes strong conclusions. \mn{xgb}'s rank does not improve here relative to the main benchmark, which suggests that the preprocessing caps do not systematically favour smooth models.

 The distribution of winning hyperparameter configurations across the 55 datasets is reported in \cref{sec:winning-configs}.